krinj/py-hanabi/REPORT.md

 2. **(Bonus Step: Hint Boosting)** If no cards were played initially, then look at the cards again.
 Any cards that have received a hint will have their ratings boosted to a factor of `K_HINT_PLAY_BOOST`.
 We then see if any cards can be played with the ratings boost.
 This is done assume that other agents will favor hinting towards immediately playable cards.
 However, if the other agents are unknown, it may be best to disable this feature by setting the co-efficient to `1.0`.
 3. If there is a card with a discard rating >= ` K_DISCARD_LIMIT` then discard the card.
 4. If hint tokens remain, then give a hint to another player according to the agent's **hint policy**.
-5. Otherwise, desparate times calls for desparate measures... discard the card with the highest discard rating.
+5. Otherwise, desperate times calls for desperate measures... discard the card with the highest discard rating.

 The default parameters are: